General Manager NT & Sustainability,

 “It requires more administrative oversight by both the proponent and the NT Government, makes the NT uncompetitive on a national level, is not well understood, and is potentially a disincentive for project financiers”.

 Recent changes to the NT Water Act also have implications for the mining sector.
-“Again, they require greater administrate oversight by government and proponents”, Brian continues.
+“Again, they require greater administrate oversight by government and proponents,” Brian continued.

 “There will be matters that have, until this legislation was introduced, never been considered by the regulator, which I believe will result in confusion, causing delays for approvals”.

-“Our industry has been one of the leading adversaries to this legislation, not because we are opposed to a rigorous and thorough process, but because this proposed legislation has over-reached and, moreover, the current process isn’t broken.
+“Our industry has been one of the leading adversaries to this legislation, not because we are opposed to a rigorous and thorough process, but because this proposed legislation has over-reached and, moreover, the current process isn’t broken,” he said.

 “Our industry firmly believes that despite what this legislative change has set out to achieve – which is largely around efficiency – it will have the opposite effect.
 It will result in significant approval delays, added cost, and uncertainty for the proponent.